Welcome to Antique Print Club.

 Asia maps show the Chinese Empire and the Spice Islands or Indonesia.

-English county maps include early road maps of England.
+English county maps include early road maps of England with interesting geographical notations.

-Wine and cheese-making feature in some of the most striking maps of French Departments.
+Wine and cheese-making feature in some of the most beautifully engraved maps of French Departments by Victor Levasseur.

 John Tallis maps of Australia are the most decorative series of antique maps of the Australian states.

 Important antique maps show Captain Cook’s discovery of the east coast of Australia and Cook's voyages around the world.

 Every part of the world is represented at different times in previous centuries, with varying borders, and in different cartographic styles.

 Thomas Allom's 'China & the Chinese' engravings include fascinating customs, culture, and countryside at the end of the first Opium Wars.

 Bartlett fine steel engravings of British coastal scenes contrast strongly with the copperplate engravings of Grose's antiquities of Britain.

-Naval and military battles, whether finely detailed, embellished Tallis-style or small French Annals are exquisitely engraved.
+Naval and military battles, whether finely detailed with Tallis-style embellishment, or small French Annals are exquisitely engraved.

 Classical architectural engravings record Barrozi's Orders of Architecture, Italian architecture by Falda and English architecture by Inigo Jones.

 Grand decor for any room are the superbly coloured 18th century engravings of Raphael frescoes on pilasters and arches at the Vatican.

 English beauties, Kings and Queens and other famous people can form your own elegant portrait gallery from previous generations.

-Finely coloured pochoirs (stencils) that introduced 1920s fashion can provide timeless enjoyment for all when hung on the wall.
+Finely coloured pochoirs (stencils) that introduced 1920s fashion provide timeless enjoyment - particularly with accompanying social comment.

 A group of beautiful coloured lithographs of Sevres and Faience porcelain look elegant in any lounge, dining room or kitchen.

-Humorous Vanity Fair caricatures always appeal - as do antique lithographs illustrating children's stories - particularly animal personification - appeal to all.
+Humorous Vanity Fair caricatures and antique lithographs illustrating children's stories - particularly animal personification - appeal to all.

 Lithographs of Hipkins' ancient musical instruments and engravings of historical topography or sporting scenes look good in any room.

-Antique prints of flora and fauna bring nature inside all year round and give life to any environment:
+Antique prints of flora and fauna bring nature inside all year round and give life to any interior environment:

-Superb lithographs of John Gould birds and large orchid lithographs become a focal point.
+Superb hand-coloured lithographs of John Gould birds, and large orchid lithographs can provide a focal point.